 Moreover, age and the presence of corrosive materials such as carbon dioxide (CO2) and hydrogen sulfide (H2S) can exacerbate the problem.

-The inevitable exposure to production fluids can compromise the integrity of a tubing string.
-Either through mechanical fatigue, heat dilatation, or corrosion, resulting in a possible leak.
+Exposure to production fluids can compromise the tubing string’s integrity due to mechanical fatigue, heat dilatation, or corrosion, resulting in a possible leak.
 Exposure to production fluids can inevitably compromise the integrity of a tubing string.
 Leading to leaks caused by mechanical fatigue, heat dilatation, or corrosion.
-For tubing sizes 4-1/2 to 13-3/8in, Saltel Xpandable Steel Patch can be run to repair corroded tubings (once installed the Patch given internal and external differential pressure rating vary depending on whether it is supported or not).
-Running a tubing Patch eliminates the need to pull out the completion string, and minimizes the non-productive time involved with a full workover operation.
+For tubing sizes ranging from 4-1/2 to 13-3/8in, one can run a Saltel Xpandable Steel Patch to repair corroded tubings.
+The Patch’s internal and external differential pressure rating varies depending on whether it is supported or not.
+By running a tubing Patch, one can eliminate the need to pull out the completion string, minimizing the non-productive time associated with a full workover operation.